learn-co-students/node-install-lab-g-416/README.md

 ### One-Click Installers

 Firstly, let's go to the <http://nodejs.org> and download a one-click installer for your Operation System.
+Choose version 5.1.0.

 Don't choose binaries or source code unless you know what to do with them or your OS is not present (i.e., not Windows or Mac).
 The installers come with Node Package Manager (NPM) — important tool for dependencies manages.

 If there's no installer for your OS, you can get source code and compile it yourself.